brim-borium/spotify_sdk/CONTRIBUTING.md

 ## What do I do before creating a pull request

-1. Fork the repository and create your branch from `master`, use feature/ , bug/ or task/ to differentiate your branch
+1. Fork the repository and branch out of `master`, prefixing your branch's name with `feature/`, `bug/` or `task/` to indicate the scope of the PR.
 1. Install all dependencies (`flutter packages get` or `pub get`)
 1. Squash your commits and ensure you have a meaningful commit message, use [imperative mood](https://chris.beams.io/posts/git-commit/#imperative)
 1. If you’ve fixed a bug or added code that should be tested, add tests!